Malaysia profile - Overview

 It is one of the region's key tourist destinations, offering excellent beaches and brilliant scenery.
 Dense rainforests in the eastern states of Sarawak and Sabah, on the island of Borneo, are a refuge for wildlife and tribal traditions.

 Ethnic Malays comprise some 60% of the population.
 Chinese constitute around 26%; Indians and indigenous peoples make up the rest.
-The communities coexist in relative harmony, although there is little racial interaction - and the overturning of a ban on the use of the word "Allah" by non-Muslims in December 2009 highlighted the religious divide in the country.
+The communities coexist in relative harmony, although there is little racial interaction.

 Although since 1971 Malays have benefited from positive discrimination in business, education and the civil service, ethnic Chinese continue to hold economic power and are the wealthiest community.
 The Malays remain the dominant group in politics while the Indians are among the poorest.